 Do you need to be able to reach them 24/7 - 7 days a week?

 But you should be able to call the office Monday to Friday during office hours and speak to a real person.

 Instead of getting ignored or waiting days for a simple answer.

 Here at Websites That Sell we operate 9-5 - Monday to Friday and you’ll always catch a real person on the end of the line during these hours.

 We know it’s important not to outsource the phones to a voice mail, receptionist or worse not answer them at all.

-We pride ourselves in having trained SEO professionals.
-Australians who understand English (the nerve right?) ready to answer your questions.
+We pride ourselves on having trained SEO professionals.
+Australians who understand English (the nerve right?) are ready to answer your questions.

 Hard to believe?